Marktech2002/Marktech2002/README.md

 ## 🎨 When I'm Not Coding

 - 🎯 Exploring **animation libraries** and **design systems**
+- 🎵 Appreciating good UI/UX design in the wild
 - 📖 Reading about **distributed systems** and **scalable architectures**
 - 🎮 Experimenting with **new frameworks** and **technologies**
-- ✍️ Writing technical articles and sharing knowledge
-- 🎵 Appreciating good UI/UX design in the wild

 ## 📫 Let's Connect!